 Beginner proofreaders do not get paid well.
 I don’t want to lead you on!
 You will be lucky to make $5 per hour when you are first starting out.
 However, as a freelance proofreader you can set you own rates.

-Once you are experience as a freelance proofreader, you can charge anywhere from $25 to $100 per hour.
+Once you are experienced as a freelance proofreader, you can charge anywhere from $25 to $100 per hour.
 This is certainly worth the hard work required to get there if you love proofreading!

 One of the best legal proofreading courses to maximize your earnings